Radially polarized synchrotron from galaxy-cluster virial shocks: Introduction

-The aforementioned signals were identified as arising from the virial shock based on their common peripheral location and the agreement of the diffuse-signal properties with predictions, thus constraining the electron acceleration $\xi_e\simeq 1\%$ and magnetization $\xi_B\simeq \mbox{few \%}$ efficiencies, the Mach $\gtrsim 10$ numbers of the shocks, and the $\dot{M}/(MH)\simeq 1$ mass accretion rate onto low-redshift clusters, where $M$ is the cluster mass and $H$ is the Hubble constant \citep{ReissEtAl17, reiss2018detection, HouEtAl23, keshet2018evidence, HurierEtAl19, keshet20coincident}.
+The aforementioned signals were identified as arising from the virial shock based on their common peripheral location and the agreement of the diffuse-signal properties with predictions, thus constraining the electron acceleration $\xi_e\simeq 1\%$ and magnetization $\xi_B\simeq \mbox{few \%}$ efficiencies, the Mach $\gtrsim 10$ numbers of the shocks, and the $\dot{M}/(MH)\simeq 1$ mass accretion rate onto low-redshift clusters, where $M$ is the cluster mass and $H$ is the Hubble parameter \citep{ReissEtAl17, reiss2018detection, HouEtAl23, keshet2018evidence, HurierEtAl19, keshet20coincident}.
 These estimates are based on the diffuse emission remaining after a careful removal of discrete sources, now known \citep{IlaniEtAl24a, IlaniEtAl24} to peak locally at the shock; the residual diffuse radio emission strengthens, as expected \citep{WaxmanLoeb00, KeshetEtAl03}, with $M$ \citep{HouEtAl23}.

 Virial shocks are not expected to be spherical.
-Hence, the narrow $\tau\simeq 2.4$ excess likely corresponds to a regulated smallest distance from the center of the cluster (the semi-minor axis in an elliptic approximation), whereas a broad, tentative excess around $\tau\simeq 6$ may correspond to the farthest (semi-major) distance \citep{HouEtAl23, IlaniEtAl24a}, as illustrated in the figure by a simple cylindrical shock model of base radius $\tau=2.4$ and half-height $\tau\simeq6$ (projected, averaged over all orientations, and binned, on top of a fixed background; see \ref{sec:Projection}).
+Hence, the narrow $\tau\simeq 2.4$ excess likely corresponds to a regulated smallest distance from the center of the cluster (the semi-minor axis in an elliptic approximation), whereas a broad, tentative excess around $\tau\simeq 6$ may correspond to the farthest (semi-major) distance \citep{HouEtAl23, IlaniEtAl24a}.
+Such an interpretation is illustrated in the figure by a simple cylindrical shock model of base radius $\tau=2.4$ and half-height $\tau\simeq6$ (projected, averaged over all orientations, and binned, on top of a fixed background; see \S\ref{sec:Projection}).

-In addition to the faintness of these virial shock signals, their analysis is complicated by contamination from the intracluster medium (ICM).
+In addition to the faintness of these virial shock signals, their analysis is complicated by contamination from the ICM.
 Although such peripheral signals can be separated from the central ICM, as demonstrated by the figure, their analysis is thus limited to extended, sufficiently resolved clusters.
 Another difficulty is that without individual-cluster imaging, associating a stacked signal with the virial shock relies on projected circumstantial evidence --- radius, flux, and spectrum --- without local support for the directionality of the phenomenon or a measure of the local orientations of the shock and its associated magnetic field.